-The Richmond Amateur Telecommunications Society owns and operates two repeaters under the club's callsign, W4RAT, on the SERA-coordinated frequency pairs of 146.28/88 MHz and 442.55/447.55 MHz.
+The Richmond Amateur Telecommunications Society owns and operates two analog repeaters under the club's callsign, W4RAT, on the SERA-coordinated frequency pairs of 146.28/88 MHz and 442.55/447.55 MHz.
 Both repeaters use full CTCSS encoding and decoding at 74.4Hz.
-IRLP service is available on the VHF repeater.
+IRLP service is available on both repeaters.

 Autopatch service with emergency speed dial is available independently on each repeater for active club members.
 This allows RATS members to make outbound telephone calls from anywhere within the W4RAT repeater footprint.
 NOAA Weather Radio alerts are carried on both repeaters (this functionality can be temporarily disabled by SKYWARN Net Controls).
 A battery bank provides short-term power for the repeater, and a UPS provides short-term power for IRLP, streaming, and the DMR repeater.
 The entire system is serviced by a large diesel generator maintained by our host TV station.